oracle/terraform-provider-oci/website/docs/r/database_db_node.html.markdown

 The following attributes are exported:

 * `additional_details` - Additional information about the planned maintenance.
-* `backup_ip_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the backup IP address associated with the database node.
-Use this OCID with either the [GetPrivateIp](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/PrivateIp/GetPrivateIp) or the [GetPublicIpByPrivateIpId](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/PublicIp/GetPublicIpByPrivateIpId) API to get the IP address  needed to make a database connection.
+* `backup_ip_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the backup IPv4 address associated with the database node.
+Use this OCID with either the [GetPrivateIp](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/PrivateIp/GetPrivateIp) or the [GetPublicIpByPrivateIpId](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/PublicIp/GetPublicIpByPrivateIpId) API to get the IPv4 address needed to make a database connection.

+	**Note:** Applies only to Exadata Cloud Service.
+* `backup_ipv6id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the backup IPv6 address associated with the database node.
+Use this OCID with the [GetIpv6](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/Ipv6/GetIpv6) API to get the IPv6 address needed to make a database connection.

 	**Note:** Applies only to Exadata Cloud Service.
 * `backup_vnic2id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the second backup VNIC.